planet-nine-app/continuebee/README.md

 # Continue Bee

-*Continue Bee* (50 points to anyone who gets the reference) is a lightweight implementation of the [Sessionless][sessionless] authentication protocol, which allows implementers to save a message of client state, and then check that state when a client returns.
+*Continue Bee* (50 points to anyone who gets the reference) is a lightweight implementation of the [Sessionless][sessionless] authentication protocol, which allows implementers to save a hash of client state, and then check that state when a client returns.

 ## Overview